wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/FAD/index.md

 {{< figproc "CAGED-E" "Resize" "800x" >}}{{< /figproc >}}
 {{< figproc "CAGED-D" "Resize" "800x" >}}{{< /figproc >}}

-Hopefully you can see how all five of these shapes are included in the three arpeggio shapes of [figure 1](#C-Major-Arpeggios).
+Hopefully you can see how the three arpeggio shapes of [figure 1](#C-Major-Arpeggios) also include all five of the CAGED shapes (but grouped into three non-overlapping shapes rather than five that overlapped in different places).

 ### My gripes with CAGED

 CAGED has helped an uncountable number of players.
-There is nothing wrong with teaching CAGED, but to my brain at least it's unnecessarily confusing:
+There is nothing wrong with teaching CAGED, but, to my brain at least, it's unnecessarily confusing:

 * The A and G shapes share a bunch of notes, as do the C and D shapes.
 Why name them and think about them as separate shapes?

-* Only contortionists can actually play the full D or G shapes &mdash; the fingerings are just too difficult!
+* Only contortionists can actually play the full D or G shapes from CAGED as chords &mdash; the fingerings are just too difficult!

   * Most people just play the top four strings or bottom five strings of the G shape.
   * Similarly, most people only play the lower *three* notes in the D shape.
 That's not even C Major!
 Technically those three notes only form a C5 power chord since they don't include the third.
+  * By way of contrast: any three adjacent strings in the arpeggios from [figure 1](#C-Major-Arpeggios) can be played is a full-fledged major chord.

 * In practice, CAGED tends to over-emphasize root notes on the E and A strings.
 Countless guitarists that practice CAGED struggle to find notes on anything *other* than the lowest two strings.